Bradford Chin

 While traditional methods of performance and audience accessibility are often divorced from the creative process and positioned as a barrier to overcome, Bradford’s work centers disability and accessibility so that we may better understand how disability is conceptualized and positioned in dance and performance.

-With support from HCL, Bradford Chin, will be exploring the use of Audio Description (“AD”) as the primary generative device in creating and presenting a dance work.
-Using text-based, non-body-specific movement instructions (“descriptors”) to construct the choreographic arc and the narrative and emotional landscape of the performance, Bradford will facilitate efforts toward a Disability Justice politic.
+With support from HCL, Bradford Chin continued exploring the use of Audio Description (“AD”) as the primary generative device in creating and presenting a dance work.
+This work involved the incorporation of text-based, non-body-specific movement descriptors into a combined, narrative audio description track that precedes, dictates, and develops alongside the movement generation process.

 David Bernal-Fuentes, Spencer Brown, Laura Cubanski, Taylor Grandy, Vanessa Hernández Cruz, Oriana Kou, Isabella Lara, Jessica Lopez Hernandez, Amanda Martz, and Beatrice White in The world was ending, so they danced, and they were free (2023), directed by Bradford Chin.
 Lighting design by Jimmy Balistreri; costume design by Kaylynn Sutton; set design by Bradford Chin.